Laniakearr/laniakearr.github.io/content/publication/preprint/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: This project is about creating an animation scene of Gandolf vs. Balrog in 3D yet cel-shading style, with technical goal of finding and implementing some rendering and simulating methods that help create models in a 2D cartoon way.
-It is written based on the code skeleton provided from class [CS488](https://student.cs.uwaterloo.ca/~cs488/Spring2024/).
+summary: "This project is about creating an animation scene of Gandolf vs. Balrog in 3D yet cel-shading style, with technical goal of finding and implementing some rendering and simulating methods that help create models in a 2D cartoon way.
+It is written based on the code skeleton provided from class [CS488](https://student.cs.uwaterloo.ca/~cs488/Spring2024/)."

 tags:
 - Projects